Uberi/speech_recognition/reference/library-reference.rst

 ``Microphone(device_index = None, sample_rate = 16000, chunk_size = 1024)``
 ---------------------------------------------------------------------------

-This is available if PyAudio is available, and is undefined otherwise.

 Creates a new ``Microphone`` instance, which represents a physical microphone on the computer.
 Subclass of ``AudioSource``.

+This will throw an ``AttributeError`` if you don't have PyAudio 0.2.9 or later installed.

 If ``device_index`` is unspecified or ``None``, the default microphone is used as the audio source.
 Otherwise, ``device_index`` should be the index of the device to use for audio input.